mohitg11/TS65ARM/README.md

 - Alps & Cherry (PCB and Plate) switches supported
 - PCB mount stabs supported
 - All keys individually lit.
 LED on top to maintain compatibility with the few backlit keysets out there
-- 18 RGB DMD LEDs on the bottom of the PCB for under/side glow
+- 18 RGB SMD LEDs on the bottom of the PCB for under/side glow
 - 3 indicator LEDs
 - Individual resistors for the LEDs not required as it uses a dedicated LED driver
 - Either side (Left or right) can be connected to the PC